 11. CED activities may potentially further purposes that relieve poverty, advance education, or benefit the community in other ways the law regards as charitable.
 The following are examples of charitable purposes that can be furthered by CED activities:

 13. The courts have not recognized “providing employment,” or “helping people find employment” as charitable purposes in and of themselves when the beneficiary group is the general public.
-[Footnote 4] However, either providing employment, or helping individuals find employment, could be a chartable activity if it directly furthers one of the charitable purposes listed in paragraph 11.
+Footnote 4 However, either providing employment, or helping individuals find employment, could be a charitable activity if it directly furthers one of the charitable purposes listed in paragraph 11.

 14. CED activities generally fall into five areas: